pearsonca/stdio-ghana/_instructors/mcpherson.md

 Deanne is a PhD candidate in Industrial Engineering and Operations Research at Penn State University.

-In addition to focusing her research in the area of big data analysis on social networks.In addition to being a student, she works as a graduate researcher at the Applied Research Laboratory with emphasis on long range shipyard capacity planning.
+Her research focuses on big data analysis with social networks.
+She also works as a graduate researcher at the Applied Research Laboratory with emphasis on long range shipyard capacity planning.